 The Latest In Cannabinoids for Eczema, Psoriasis, Dermatitis, and Skin Cancer

 Skin is enjoying a moment in the spotlight with some important pre-clinical and small clinical trials relating to cannabis medicine.
-Some dermatologic diseases are inflammatory in nature (eczema, psoriasis, acne and dermatitis), which makes these good candidates for cannabis therapy.
-Cannabis, in particular CBD, has been shown to have powerful anti-inflammatory effect.
+Some dermatologic diseases are inflammatory in nature (eczema, psoriasis, acne and dermatitis), which makes these good candidates for therapy with cannabinoids.
+Cannabis, in particular CBD, has a powerful anti-inflammatory effect.

 Other diseases of the skin, such as skin cancer, occur through disturbances of different cellular mechanisms, but cannabinoids have promising pharmacotherapeutic effects here as well.

 Here’s the latest in cannabis and skin research:

 A specific cell type, called a sebocyte, is responsible for the production of sebum.
 It is the dysregulation of sebum production that leads to acne.
 It has been discovered that sebocytes contain CB2 receptors, but lack CB1 receptors.
 These cells also have endocannabinoids that are involved in increasing lipid production (which leads to acne) and causing the death of the sebocyte (which reduces acne) – both through CB2 receptor signalling.

 Another group of researchers found that the cannabinoids: CBC, CBV and THCV, all reduced lipogenesis in sebocytes and demonstrated anti-inflammatory properties.
 Finally, the most direct evidence was provided by one small single blinded comparative study that found that a 3% cannabis extract cream used on the face for 12 weeks significantly decreased sebum levels in comparison to a control non-cannabinoid cream.
 It also reducing the swelling that is accompanied by acne.